Group & Me

 Laurie Little did a PhD with Joe Keddie and I, between 2013 and 2017.
 His thesis is: A “Tortoise and the Hare” story: The relationship between induction time and polymorphism in glycine crystallisation.
 He started in October 2013, after graduating with a degree in Physics from Surrey.

 Andrea Fortini worked with Joe Keddie and me on an FP7 project called BARRIER-PLUS, from 2014 to 2016.
-Andrea has a YouTube account with movies of his computer simulations.
-He is now a Visiting Researcher here.

 James Mithen worked with me for a little less than three years (2012 to 2015) on EPSRC grant “Computer Simulation of the Thermal Epitaxial Nucleation of Crystals“.
 Case for Support for the grant here.
 James is now working in London.